memgraph/docs/mage/applications/retail-application.md

 ### Suply chain optimization

-Supply-chain optimization ensures the optimal operation of a manufacturing and distribution supply chain.
+**Supply chain optimization** ensures the optimal operation of a manufacturing and distribution supply chain.
 That includes the optimal inventory placement within the supply chain, minimizing operating costs, including manufacturing, transportation, and distribution costs.
 The goal is to maximize the profitable operation of the manufacturing and distribution supply chain.

-If we observe a product's life cycle, it starts from the raw materials from which it was made and ends as a full product at the retailer.
+If we observe a **product's life cycle**, it starts from the raw materials from which it was made and ends as a complete product at the retailer.
 Naturally, that life cycle can be represented using nodes and relationships in a graph database.
 Next, using graph algorithms, the supply chain can be optimized.